IhebBelhadj/Playpex/README.md

 ## Future updates

 * Adding remote controller app for mobile devices (cross platform using ionic )
-* Using redux for managing state
+* Using RXJS for managing state
 * Recreating module structure and implementing lazy loading to get a better app performance
 * Adding account logging and saving movies to watch later and track watched movies
 * Add Tv shows section and account management section